truongtn/zosterop/README.md

 # zosterop
-Generating totally all the changed form of a password.
-Like CUPP if you have known it
+Generating a wordlist from a single password, like CUPP if you know it <br>
+Usage: zosterop.py [password]